zalando/postgres-operator/docs/cluster_manifest.md

 * **allowedSourceRanges**
-  when one or more load balancers are enabled for the cluster, this parameter defines the comma-separated range of networks (in CIDR-notation).
+  when one or more load balancers are enabled for the cluster, this parameter defines the comma-separated range of IP networks (in CIDR-notation).
 The corresponding load balancer is accessible only to the networks defined by this parameter.
 Optional, when empty the load balancer service becomes inaccessible from outside of the Kubernetes cluster.